 Great grief, heartache and loss has brought me to my knees more in these past 8 years.
 When I find myself thinking “its not supposed to be this way.
 Haven’t I been through enough already?”….I am reminded that this journey is not my own.
 And pain truly is our microphone.

 The evening of November 16, 2017, when I was blindsided, has truly become the worst day of my life.

-Seven months ago, I learned that my husband, life partner, business partner, the father of my children has been repeatedly unfaithful to me with a realtor in our small town, bringing an end to our marriage of almost 13 years.
-My heart in sharing this information is not to harm or shame Reed, but to help explain the absence of his presence in my social media feed and blog posts.
+Seven months ago, I learned that my husband, business partner, the father of my children has been repeatedly unfaithful to me with a realtor in our small town, bringing an end to our marriage of almost 13 years.
+My heart in sharing this information is not to harm or shame Reed, but to help explain the absence of his presence in my social media feed and blog posts, as I have openly shared my life with you since the beginning of our marriage.
 And if you’re local…..this is why you haven’t seen us out as a family.
 Private messages and emails have been sent to me almost daily since Christmas and rightfully so, as I have been a blogger/ influencer for over 12 years and have openly shared my life online.